NoBlackBoxes/LastBlackBox/course/versions/buildabrain/02_making-things-move/_resources/template.md

-# Build a Brain : Session 2 - Making Things Move
+# Build a Brain : Making Things Move
 Something about motors and magnets

 ## Magnets